davep33l/pp5-house-price-predictor/README.md

 ## Acknowledgements

-* I want to thank my wife for giving me the freedom to commit to this course for the past year, and more recently giving me the extra time, even though we have a new born son to raise.
+* I want to thank my wife for giving me the freedom to `commit` (pun intended) to this course for the past year, and more recently giving me the extra time, even though we have a new born son to raise.
 Without her support and encouragement I could not have seen this through to the end.

 <div style="text-align: right;">
 <a href="#house-price-predictor" style="font-size: 1em; font-style: italic; ">Back to Top</a>